-These Scriptures state that Jesus taught that it was not easy to enter the kingdom of God.
-There was a price to be paid and few men were willing to pay the required price.
+Jesus taught that it is not easy to enter the kingdom of God.
+There is a price to be paid and few men are willing to pay the required price.

-As we shall see in the next paragraph, Jesus said it was necessary to be converted and become as a little child.
+As we shall see in the next paragraph, Jesus said it is necessary to be converted and become as a little child.
 The act of true repentance is involved here and it is not easy to repent.
-Repentance calls for death to self, sin, and the flesh and the world.
+Repentance calls for death to self, sin, the flesh, and the world.
 This is far from easy.
 This is where a man must press into it and take it by force.